madromas/esotalk_docs/plugins/common-tasks.md

 		ETFactory::registerController("example", "ExampleController", $this->file("ExampleController.class.php"));
 	}

-Your model should extend the `ETModel` class to inherit [basic model functionality].
+Your model should extend the `ETModel` class to inherit [basic model functionality](/api/class-ETModel.html).
 You can get an instance of the model within your controller using the `ETFactory::make` method.

 **Getting An Instance Of A Custom Model**